rimpey/PHP-Mailer/README.md

 Enquiry Form to send data via gmail's SMTP protocol.

-=> PHPMailer code copied into this project is popular code for sending emails from PHP => Integrated SMTP support - sent without a local mail server => PHPMailer provides an SPL-compatible autoloader the preferred way of loading the library - just make sure to include
+* PHPMailer code copied into this project is popular code for sending emails from PHP
+* Integrated SMTP support - sent without a local mail server
+* PHPMailer provides an SPL-compatible autoloader the preferred way of loading the PHP Mailer library
+  - just make sure to include:
       require '/path/to/PHPMailerAutoload.php

 Data entered into the enquiry form is first validated using jQuery, looping through each field to ensure that all required fields have a value and that the email and postcode are according to pattern stipulated using regex.
-The normal form submit is prevented so as not to clear the form prior to validation, returning false.
-The $.post ajax method serializes form data and sends it to the sendmail.php where the settings for gmail's mail SMTP protocol are configured, a success or fail message is echo'd from this file to appear on the index.html page.
+The normal form submit is prevented so as not to reload the page - nicer user experience as page jumps to the top and refreshes any animations start again, returning false stops normal submit.

+The $.post ajax method is called with serialized form data and sends it to the sendmail.php where the settings for gmail's mail SMTP connection settings are configured, a success or fail message is echo'd from this file to appear on the index.html page.

-(1) PHP installation
+##(1) PHP installation

 This project was developed using WebMatrix which upon creating a php file auto installed PHP into:
       c:\Program Files(x86)\IIS Express\PHP\v5.3\
 to ensure that WebMatrix could run php on it's own IIS Express Web Server, if a fully blown install did not exist.

-(2) PHP Mailer
+##(2) PHP Mailer

 Next this project needed to email form data to an email address, appropriately configuring gmails SMTP settings.
 I found this GitHub site very helpful in explaining the steps required: